 The next step was to choose a design for the Memorial.
 Governor Kean signed legislation in June 1987 appropriating $25,000 to administer a statewide competition for the design of the memorial.
 The memorial design competition ran through the summer of 1988 and drew 421 entries.
 A select panel of experts from New Jersey’s art, cultural, historical, and veteran’s communities chose the memorial design.
 On July 7, 1988, the winning design for the memorial, submitted by Hien Nguyen (a naturalized American citizen who had escaped from Vietnam thirteen years earlier), was unveiled during ceremonies at the site.

 Nguyen‘s design is a 200-foot diameter, open-air pavilion, lined with 366 black granite panels on which the names of those who died or remain missing in action are engraved.
 The pavilion contains many symbols.
 Its circular form enfolds the names engraved upon the wall in its embrace.
 The highly polished granite wall reflects the visitor, creating a special and unique union.
 The tunnel entrances symbolize the transition from the safety and security of our world to the very different realities of war.
 The trees lining the walkways to the entrance evoke images of soldiers on tactical road patrol throughout the dangerous countryside.
 At the center of the pavilion, our official state tree, the red oak, symbolizes the state that many soldiers left and never returned to.
 The tree gives shade to the returning veterans, sheltering them, while at the same time leaves them exposed to other elements.
-Finally, the three bronze figures under the tree represent men and women of all races and backgrounds – symbolizing those who came home, the women who served and, those who did not return.

 During this time, the New Jersey Vietnam Veterans‘ Memorial Foundation was created and incorporated under the laws of the State of New Jersey as a non-profit corporation.
 The memorial committee continued in an oversight capacity, relying on the foundation‘s officers, trustees, executive director, and volunteers to pursue the day-to-day needs of the individual elements of the project.
 The New Jersey Vietnam Veterans‘ Memorial Committee was also transferred from the Department of State to the newly created Department of Military and Veterans Affairs.